DakotaBlackDesign/Final-project/README.md

 ## Summary

-this project will:
+-this project will:
-create a vector tracing of an image convert the vector drawing to gcode. store gcode on a sd card set the starting point as the origin read gcode line by line execute x and y comands to postition the robot. execute z up and down comands to raise and lower a pen keep track of wheel movements keep track of pen up and pen down
+-create a vector tracing of an image
+-convert the vector drawing to gcode.
+-store gcode on a sd card
+-set the starting point as the origin
+-read gcode line by line
+-execute x and y comands to postition the robot.
+-execute z up and down comands to raise and lower a pen -keep track of wheel movements
+-keep track of pen up and pen down

 ## Component Parts

-the base of the robot will be an adafruit kit, with: geared dc motors for the wheels a servo to raise and lower the pen a motorshield to run the dc motors rotory encoders or light/color sensors to keep track of the wheels an sd card and sdcard shield to store the Gcode
+-the base of the robot will be an adafruit kit, with:
+-geared dc motors for the wheels
+-a servo to raise and lower the pen
+-a motorshield to run the dc motors
+-rotory encoders or light/color sensors to keep track of the wheels -an sd card and sdcard shield to store the Gcode

 Include what types of inputs/outputs/data it will use, and a block diagram showing how all those pieces are connected.